jesseleite/vim-agriculture/README.md

 ## Rationale

-I was inspired by [Fzf.vim](https://github.com/junegunn/fzf.vim)'s ability to quickly `:Ag` search multiple words without quotes, narrow down multiple results in realtime with [extended search syntax](https://github.com/junegunn/fzf#search-syntax), then populate quickfix for a large refactor 👌
+I was inspired by [fzf.vim](https://github.com/junegunn/fzf.vim)'s ability to quickly `:Ag` search multiple words without quotes, narrow down multiple results in realtime with [extended search syntax](https://github.com/junegunn/fzf#search-syntax), then populate quickfix for a large refactor 👌

 ```
 :Ag function index
 ```

-But I found myself missing the ability to pass command line options like I could with [Ack.vim](https://github.com/mileszs/ack.vim)'s `:Ack` 😢
+But I found myself missing the ability to pass command line options like I could with [ack.vim](https://github.com/mileszs/ack.vim)'s `:Ack` 😢

 ```
 :Ack -Q -i 'function index' vendor
 ```

-Furthermore, Fzf.vim's `:Ag` treats quotes as a literal part of the search query, which is inconsistent with `ag` on the command line.
+Furthermore, fzf.vim's `:Ag` treats quotes as a literal part of the search query, which is inconsistent with `ag` on the command line.

 Thus, the intention of this plugin is to bring the best of both worlds to your favourite search wrapper.
 Perform multi-word searches with or without quotes, pass command line options, and do it all from one command.